chnm/crdh-jekyll/_essays/v02-08-women-and-federal-officeholding.md

 rose dramatically in printed texts during the 1870s and 1880s.
 (See figures 3, 4, and 5.)

 {% figure caption: "Figure 3.
-This chart shows the relative frequency of the term “postmistress” in the *Chronicling America* Database of Historical Newspapers from 1840--1900.
-The search term was case-insensitive.
-The chart uses a three-year smoothing, and comes from a [Bookworm interface for Chronicling America](http://benschmidt.org/ChronAm/#?%7B%22words_collation%22%3A%22Case_Insensitive%22%2C%22search_limits%22%3A%5B%7B%22word%22%3A%5B%22postmistress%22%5D%2C%22publish_year%22%3A%7B%22%24gte%22%3A1836%2C%22%24lte%22%3A1922%7D%7D%5D%7D.) developed by Benjamin Schmidt, Matt Nicklay, Neva Cherniavsky Durand, Martin Camacho, and Erez Lieberman Aiden at the Cultural Observatory.
+This chart shows the relative frequency of the term “postmistress” (or female postmaster) in the *Chronicling America* Database of Historical Newspapers from 1840--1900.
+The chart shows a dramatic increase in the use of this phrase within American newspapers in the late nineteenth century, which likely reflects a real-world phenomenon of more women serving as postmasters.
+The search term was case-insensitive and the chart uses a three-year smoothing.
+It comes from a [Bookworm interface for Chronicling America](http://benschmidt.org/ChronAm/#?%7B%22words_collation%22%3A%22Case_Insensitive%22%2C%22search_limits%22%3A%5B%7B%22word%22%3A%5B%22postmistress%22%5D%2C%22publish_year%22%3A%7B%22%24gte%22%3A1836%2C%22%24lte%22%3A1922%7D%7D%5D%7D.) developed by Benjamin Schmidt, Matt Nicklay, Neva Cherniavsky Durand, Martin Camacho, and Erez Lieberman Aiden at the Cultural Observatory.
 Generated on October 15, 2018." %}
 ![Line graph of the term “postmistress” in the *Chronicling America* Database of Historical Newspapers, using two million texts and twenty-two billion words.]({{site.url}}/assets/img/v02/blevins/figure3.png)
 {% endfigure %}

 {% figure caption: "Figure 4.
 This chart shows the relative frequency of the term “postmistress” in the HathiTrust Digital Library from 1840--1900.
+Much like the trend in newspapers shown in figure 3, the phrase “postmistress” skyrocketed in popularity from the 1860s onwards in the HathiTrust corpus.
 The search term was case-insensitive and searched a corpus of English language books published in the United States.
 The chart uses a three-year smoothing, and comes from a [Bookworm interface for HathiTrust](https://bookworm.htrc.illinois.edu/develop/#?%7B%22search_limits%22:%5B%7B%22word%22:%5B%22postmistress%22%5D,%22date_year%22:%7B%22$gte%22:1840,%22$lte%22:1900%7D,%22language__id%22:%5B%221%22%5D,%22publication_country__id%22:%5B%221%22%5D%7D%5D,%22counttype%22:%22WordsPerMillion%22%7D) developed by Benjamin Schmidt, Matt Nicklay, Neva Cherniavsky Durand, Martin Camacho, and Erez Lieberman Aiden at the Cultural Observatory.
 Generated on October 15, 2018." %}
 ![Line graph of the term “postmistress” in the HathiTrust Digital Library, using six hundred and twenty-five thousand texts and one hundred and seventeen billion words.]({{site.url}}/assets/img/v02/blevins/figure4.png)
 {% endfigure %}

 {% figure caption: "Figure 5.
 This chart shows the relative frequency of the term “postmistress” as a percentage of all words in Google Books (American English Corpus) from 1840--1900.
+Similar to figures 2 and 3, this corpus shows a rise in the phrase in the Google Books corpus during the final decades of the nineteenth century.
+This was likely tied to a real-world phenomenon of more women serving as postmasters.
 The search term was case-sensitive and searched the Google Books American English corpus.
 The chart uses a three-year smoothing, and comes from the [Google Books NGram Viewer](https://books.google.com/ngrams/graph?content=postmistress&year_start=1840&year_end=1900&corpus=17&smoothing=3&share=&direct_url=t1%3B%2Cpostmistress%3B%2Cc0).
 Generated on October 15, 2018." %}
 ![Line graph of the term “postmistress” in the Google Books American English Corpus.]({{site.url}}/assets/img/v02/blevins/figure5.png)
 {% endfigure %}